Web Analytics Made Easy - StatCounter

 I rang in the New Year of 1979 freshly camped in the Tahoe National Forest, beside the North Fork of the Yuba River.
 I had arrived with a carload of gear and supplies and immediately pitched my canvas tent mere feet from the riverbank.
 Reasoning that my tent would leak at least a little during the heaviest storms, I opted to transfer the car’s cargo into the tent and convert my Datsun station wagon into my sleeping quarters, where I thought I could count on warm, dry slumbers. [continue reading…]

-Running Against The Tide
+A Man Running Against The Tide

 I had been bouncing from state to state, job to job, and saloon to saloon for two years, ever since my marriage had tanked in 1976.
 Now, bored and restless, craving purpose, freedom, and adventure, I quit my job as a welder at a Seattle shipyard just shy of New Year’s Day, 1979.